9h0fuba/fetch-omdbapi/README.md

 # fetch-omdbapi

-fetch api omdb api using guzzle client for php and jquery
+fetch api omdb api using guzzle client and jquery